 I hear you.

-When I bought these amazing finds from thredUp in their Clearance section (which I highly recommend, by the way!), I absolutely loved the clothing when it came, but I got an instant headache from the smell on the shirt.
+When I bought these amazing finds from thredUp I absolutely loved the clothing when it came.
+But I got an instant headache from the smell on the shirt.
 I couldn’t wear it until I figured out how to get the smell out of the clothes.

 The great answer is that it’s super easy to finally get rid of those smells on secondhand clothing.
 It doesn’t take too much effort, and you’ll be able to enjoy your inexpensive sustainable fashion finds.